fbpx

 • You will receive an email confirmation to confirm receipt of your application.

 • Arts Midwest staff will review applications for eligibility and completeness.
-Once Arts Midwest staff reviews, we will follow up with any questions or corrections we have before it proceeds to the review stage.
+We will follow up with any questions or corrections before applications proceed to the review stage.

 • All complete and eligible applications will be reviewed by a panel.
 The panel will consider the following criteria: